SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/ui/blogic-screen-elements/Select contact category.md

 ---
 title: Select contact category
-path: /Blogic/Screen Elements/Select contact category
+uid: blogic_select_contact_category
-sortOrder: 59
+sortOrder: 19
 ---

-This element is a dropdown menu that allows for selection of company categories.
+This element is a drop-down menu that allows for selection of company categories.

 There are no configurable values.